-I. Discuss the procedures for systematic exclusion of charter, school bus, and other ineligible vehicle miles from the calculation of actual Vehicle Revenue Miles (VRM) with transit agency staff and determine that they follow the stated procedures.
+I. Discuss the procedures for systematic exclusion of charter, school bus, and other ineligible vehicle miles from the calculation of actual VRM with transit agency staff and determine that they follow the stated procedures.
 Select a random sample of the source documents used to record charter and school bus mileage and test the arithmetical accuracy of the computations.

 Finding: The procedure identified above is not applicable.
-Per inquiry with the Business Unit Analyst of the Transit Division and the Section Manager of Accounting & Financial Reporting, OCTA did not provide charter or school bus services.
+Per inquiry with various key-personnel assigned responsibility for NTD reporting, OCTA did not provide charter or school bus services.